-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- 1 tbsp unsweetened cocoa powder
+- 1 tablespoon (10.5 grams) unsweetened cocoa powder

-- To place the dough in your pie plate, fold the dough in half (I use a large mettle spatula for this task) and then fold it over again, making a triangle.
+- To place the dough in your pie plate, fold the dough in half (I use a large metal spatula for this task) and then fold it over again, making a triangle.
 Place the dough in the pan with the tip of the triangle in the center of the pan.
 Unfold and gently press into the pan, making sure the crust is snug in the corners of the pan.

 - Trim the excess dough from the edges with kitchen sheers, leaving enough to create a nice high edge to your pie, about an inch of overhang.
 Fold the overhang under itself so you have a cylinder that rests on the edge of the pie plate.
 With one hand on the inside of the edge, and one hand on the outside, use the index finger of your inside hand to push the dough between the thumb and index finger of your outside hand to form a U or V shape.
 Continue this crimping motion around the entire edge.